rajeshdaruru/100DaysOfML/README.md

 Day 66: Sep 26, 2018

 Day 67: Sep 27, 2018
+Today's Progress:Read about the bellman equation in school of ai

 Day 68: Sep 28, 2018
+Today's Progress: Read about markov decision processes in school of ai

 Day 69: Sep 29, 2018